rbind/blog.jemu.name/content/post/2014-12-19-something-something-tvshowstwentyfourteen.md

 Yes, I still and obviously love Game of Thrones, Orphan Black, Orange is the new Black, House of Cards and what have you, but I've seen them all before 2014 and I wanted to focus on shows that I watched *recently*, i.e. have never seen before the current year.

+*Note from the future (2019-09-16): Oh boy, that last paragraph sure aged like milk.
+At this point, I'm still angry about Game of Thrones, haven't cared about OITNB in years, and I think I don't have to mention House of Cards.
+Orphan Black is still kewl though.*

 # Shows I totally didn't forget the first time around

 ## Tokyo Ghoul